A new landmark for Waterloo

 A publicly-accessible garden promenade

-A beautiful new garden promenade will be created, directly accessible from the Waterloo Station concourse.
+A beautiful new garden promenade will be created, directly accessible from the London Waterloo station concourse.
 This ‘second layer’ of public realm will include the main entrances to the new offices above helping relieve congestion at ground level.